oren-z0/nostr2http/README.md

   --response-manipulator-file <filename>  A script that can change the response before the nostr message is sent.
   --allowed-routes <patterns...>          A list of route patterns to allow (see: https://www.npmjs.com/package/minimatch).
 To disallow a pattern, add a '!' prefix.
 For
                                           complex rewrites and redirects we recommend installing a separated reverse-proxy.
-  --exit-on-file-change                   Exit when the files in --relays-file, --nsec-file or --response-manipulator-file change by an external process.
-Usefulto reboot
+  --nprofile-max-relays                   Max number of relays to include in the printed NIP-19 nprofile entity --exit-on-file-change                   Exit when the files in --relays-file, --nsec-file or --response-manipulator-file change by an external process.
+Useful to reboot
                                           the server when those configuration change (don't forget to start the process again after it dies, using docker-compose configuration or some other way).
   -v, --verbose                           Verbose logs